circuitar/ArduinoDocs/README.rst

 9. Select you project and click "Create"
 10. Wait for your online documentation to build and enjoy

-See the sample documentation for this module
+This repository itself has been set up as an Arduino library called ArduinoDocs (see ``ArduinoDocs.h`` and ``ArduinoDocs.cpp``), and the documentation generated for it can be seen in http://arduinodocs.readthedocs.org/

 Following the instructions above, ReadTheDocs will build all the documentation for you.
 If you want to build it yourself, you need to: